djeffalKhaled/ReGemini-AI/README.md

 # ReGemini-AI
 This is a web-app representing a AI-chatbot using the Gemini API to dynamically fetch AI responses.
+Project built with React and Typescript.

 ## How to use:
 - For the AI to work you must first generate your own API key and replace the API_KEY variable in App.tsx with it